joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 - **Log analysis**, which involves identifying patterns, trends and anomalies related to security events, in or close to real time.

-### Mobile Data Management
+### Mobile Device Management

-Mobile Data Management (MDM) enables organizations to manage and secure mobile devices across various platforms (smartphones, tablets).
+Mobile Device Management (MDM) enables organizations to manage and secure mobile devices across various platforms (smartphones, tablets).

 - Enforces security policies to enhance device security.
 - Allows remote management and wiping of devices for data protection.
 - Tracks device usage and location for monitoring and control.
+- Enforce configuration to ensure devices are meeting the security benchmarks.

+Example features:

+- Disable a device's ability to sideload programs.
+- Detect if a device has been jailbroken or rooted.
+- Force each device to use a VPN connection.

 ### Software Defined Networking